danielfett/draft-dpop/main.md

 DPoP when requesting tokens from the authorization server.

 `dpop_bound_access_tokens`
-:   Boolean value specifying whether the client always uses DPoP for token requests.
+:   Boolean value specifying whether the client is required to issue DPoP token requests.
 If omitted, the default value is `false`.

-If `true`, the authorization server MUST reject token requests from this client that do not contain the DPoP header.
+If `true`, the authorization server MUST reject non-DPoP token requests from this client.

 # Public Key Confirmation {#Confirmation}

-Resource servers MUST be able to reliably identify whether an access token is bound using DPoP and ascertain sufficient information about the public key to which the token is bound in order to verify the binding with respect to the presented DPoP proof (see (#http-auth-scheme)).
+Resource servers MUST be able to reliably identify whether an access token is DPoP-bound and ascertain sufficient information to verify the binding of the public key to the DPoP proof (see (#http-auth-scheme)).
 Such a binding is accomplished by associating the public key with the token in a way that can be accessed by the protected resource, such as embedding the JWK hash in the issued access token directly, using the syntax described in (#jwk-thumb-jwt), or through token introspection as described in (#jwk-thumb-intro).
-Other methods of associating a public key with an access token are possible, per agreement by the authorization server and the protected resource, but are beyond the scope of this specification.
+Other methods of associating a public key with an access token can be agreed by the authorization server and the protected resource, but are beyond the scope of this specification.

-Resource servers supporting DPoP MUST ensure that the public key from the DPoP proof matches the public key to which the access token is bound.
+Resource servers supporting DPoP MUST ensure that the public key from the DPoP proof matches the one bound to the access token.

 ## JWK Thumbprint Confirmation Method {#jwk-thumb-jwt}

 When access tokens are represented as JSON Web Tokens (JWT) [@!RFC7519], the public key information SHOULD be represented using the `jkt` confirmation method member defined herein.